How to apply in January

 You can apply with upper secondary school certificate or with a higher education certificate.
 You can also apply even if your secondary school degree certificate is completed during the spring of applying (high school / senior secondary school certificate).
 Jamk uses also discretionary admission.

-Results are announced end of March at the earliest and on 2 June 2023, at the latest.
+Results are announced middle/end of April at the earliest and on 31 May 2024, at the latest.